Contents

 • Family multimedia tour in English

-• Breastfeeding allowed anywhere within the Castle
+• Breastfeeding is allowed anywhere within the Castle

 • Baby-care facilities